JohnRomanelis/Quick-Cheat-Sheets/Install nvidia drivers and cuda ubuntu.md

 > sudo apt-get update

-2. Install drivers
+2. Install NVIDIA drivers, in this case we will install the 515 version as an example

-> sudo apt install nvidia-driver-515  # 515 is an example, can be replaced with any other version
+> sudo apt install nvidia-driver-515